"He must really like you, Harry ... imagine having to live off rats."

 His hands were shaking slightly out of anger, but he kept his eyes down, as though he couldn't hear what Snape was saying to him.

 Harry's instincts are serving him well here.
-His only intent is to try to control his temper and avoid losing more points for Gryffindor from the Potions Master, but his avoidance of eye contact is also protecting him from Snape's Legilimency skills, which he won't learn about for nearly another year.
+His only intent is to try to control his temper and avoid losing more points for Gryffindor from the Potions Master, but his avoidance of eye contact with Professor Snape is also protecting him from Legilimency skills, which he won't learn about for nearly another year.

 "So I give you fair warning, Potter," Snape continued in a softer and more dangerous voice, "pint-sized celebrity or not - if I catch you breaking into my office one more time -"